 We live in a world of chaos.
 In the world culture and on the world’s terms, there is little hope, little joy and very little peace.
 Such was the time of the Judges, and of Gideon.
 Gideon was the least likely member, of the least likely family of Israel–to lead an army and win a battle for the people of Israel.
-He was living in a time when, because they failed to follow God, Israel had lost all their protection, and were in complete confusion.
+Because they failed to follow God, Israel had lost all their protection, and were in complete confusion.
 The Midianites had run them off their lands, stole or ruined their crops and drove them into caves and cliffs to live.

-The people called out to God, he heard them and sent the angel of God to meet this very unlikely member of a very unlikely family to bring back order in the midst of the chaos.
-In the midst of his calling, Gideon realized he was talking to God face-to-face and thought himself doomed.
-In the midst of that reality, God said–be at peace, you will be fine!!!!!
-In that moment, Gideon built an alter and called it Jehovah Shalom–I AM is Peace!
+The people called out to God, he heard them and sent the angel of God to meet Gideon to bring back order in the midst of the chaos.
+At some point, Gideon realized he was talking to God face-to-face, and thought himself doomed.
+God said–be at peace, you will be fine!!!!!
+In that moment, Gideon built an alter and called it Jehovah Shalom–“I AM” is peace!

 The story is great–Gideon led an Army that dwindled from 25,000 to 300 and defeated the 30,000 Midianites without Israel raising a sword.
-Peace and victory–all at God’s control.
+Peace and victory–all at God’s direction and control.

 As with Gideon, God tells us, “Go in peace, for the Lord (Jehovah Shalom) is with you–mighty warrior!”
 That promise and that name brings order to chaos as well as peace and rest to confusion and hopelessness.
 Just as God cared for Gideon and his people; God will execute his plan and protect and provide for us!
 What’s more, He will do so through the least likely means imaginable.
 God is peace, brings peace and protects peace for His chosen people.
 Thanks, Father for being Jehovah Shalom!